FuelLabs/sway/docs/src/testing/testing-with-typescript.md

-# Testing with Typescript
+# Testing with TypeScript

-Tests can also be written in Typescript using our [Typescript SDK](https://github.com/FuelLabs/fuels-ts/).
+Tests can also be written in TypeScript using our [TypeScript SDK](https://github.com/FuelLabs/fuels-ts/).